thewildmage/thewildmage/README.md

 And I'm a software engineer.

 You might know me better by my writing alias, Daine, or my favorite username, `thewildmage`.
+I use she/her pronouns.

 I have a Bachelor of Science in Mathematics and Computer Science.
 I have professional experience as both a software quality assurance engineer and a database engineer.
 And I've made a hobby of front-end web development, where I advocate strongly for accessibility, inclusivity, usability, and open source.